 - fingerprints,

-- email addresses, and
+- e-mail addresses, and

 - online identities (usernames).

-Depending on your case, the public can access your information through the Colorado of Bureau of Investigation (CBI)’s statewide database of sex offenders or via community notifications.
+Depending on your case, the public can access your information through the Colorado Bureau of Investigation (CBI)’s statewide database of sex offenders or via community notifications.
 You also must regularly re-register as a sex offender, and the frequency hinges on your status:

 - SVP (sexually violent predator): Every 90 days (though if you have no permanent residence, then every 30 days).